Contributed by Prof. Dr. Nazeer Ahmed, PhD

 The Sufis “conquered” India, Africa and Indonesia and profoundly influenced the politics, language, art, music and culture of the Muslim peoples of the east.
 The spirituality of the Sufis was uniquely suited to the ancient Asian mind.
 Hindus and Buddhists alike entered the fold of Islam in droves.
 Thus it was that Khwaja Moeenuddin Chishti of Ajmer, Baba Fareeduddin of Punjab, Khwaja Khutbuddin of Deccan and Nizamuddin Awliya of Delhi made a more lasting impact on the Indian subcontinent than did Mahmud of Ghazna or Alauddin Khilji.
 The asceticism of Indonesian Buddhism found Sufic Islam to be more acceptable than the pedantic recitations of mullahs.
 The animist soul of Africa resonated to the drumbeat of tasawwuf and Africans entered Islam by the millions.

 Despite its historical triumphs, the absence of empirical criteria opened up Sufism to abuse.
 In the 18th century, accompanying a general political and social decay of Muslim societies, spirituality and ethics also suffered.
-Just as religion devoid of spirituality degenerates into rituals, spirituality devoid of the Shariah degenerates into egoism and pantheism.
+Just as religion devoid of spirituality degenerates into rituals, spirituality devoid of the Shariah degenerates into imagination and the talisman.
 This inherent weakness of the spiritual approach was the target of movements such as the Wahhabi movement in Arabia and the movement of Shah Waliullah of Delhi in India in the 18th century.
 The French exploited this weakness in the 20th century to foster deviant Sufi practices in West Africa as a means of confusing the Muslim resistance movements.
 However, it must be kept in mind that the abuse of tasawwuf was not the cause but a result of the political and social decay of the Muslims.
-In spite of such abuses, tasawwuf cannot be dismissed as an aberration in the spectrum of Islamic teachings.
-It has to be accepted as a mainstream Islamic activity if the historical dimensions of Islam are to be understood.
-Indeed, it was the principal mechanism in the movement of Islam during the last eight hundred years.

 Tasawwuf was the dynamic force that rescued Islam in its gravest hour, conquered the Mongols and propelled the faith deep into Asia, and Europe.
 Today, it is in the spirituality of Islam that Muslims search for renewal in the face of a global challenge of an agnostic world civilization.